 Symptoms can take years to appear, but include things like chronic coughing, changes in voice, harsh breathing sounds and coughing up blood.
 According to the American Cancer Society, lung cancer is by far the leading cause of cancer death among both men and women in the U.S.

 Cystic fibrosis is a genetic respiratory disease caused by a defective gene that creates thick and sticky mucus that clogs up tubes and passageways.
 This mucus causes repeat, and dangerous, lung infections, as well as obstructions in the pancreas that prevent important enzymes from breaking down nutrients for the body.
-According to the Cystic Fibrosis Foundation, this disease affects 30,000 people in the U.S., 75 percent of which were diagnosed by age of two.
+The Cystic Fibrosis Foundation says this disease affects 30,000 people in the U.S., 75 percent of which were diagnosed by the age of two.
 Symptoms of cystic fibrosis include salty-tasting skin, chronic coughing, frequent lung infections and a poor growth rate in children.
 Dr. Meyer says people who have cystic fibrosis will also develop bronchiectasis.